-Staff are not permitted to not use their phones, cameras or any device that can be used for photographing or recording children, when on duty for any purpose.
-Any pictures taken of children by the school will be in accordance to the school Principals policy.
+Staff are only permitted to use their phones, cameras or any device that can be used for photographing or recording children, when on duty to record class content with the supervision of the Principal.
+Once this is forwarded on to the Principal then all content must be deleted from the device.